ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 dataset.
 Second, a new set of local variational parameters need to be optimized for new unseen test points.
 This is not to mention the strong factorization assumption we make by specifying diagonal Gaussian distributions as the family of approximations.
-We address the first two using an inference network.
+The last is still an active area of research, and the first two can we addressed by introducing a further approximation that uses an *inference network*.

 Inference network
 #################